WyoBio/Wyoming-Computational-Biology-Workshop/08_sc_Differential_Expression analysis.md

   top_n(n = 5, wt = avg_log2FC)
 ```

-The gene with the highest downregulation in the ICBdT condition in terms of fold change is Cd4.
+The gene with the highest downregulation in the ICBdT condition in terms of fold change is `Cd4`.
 This finding is logical since the monoclonal antibody (GK1.5) used for T cell depletion specifically targets CD4 T cells.
-Further information about the antibody can be found [here](link to the antibody details).

-It's noteworthy that among the list of upregulated genes, Cd8b1 appears.
-It might be intriguing to investigate whether the CD8 T cells' phenotype alters depending on the treatment condition.
-Let's proceed by narrowing down the object to include only CD8 T cells, identifying differentially expressed (DE) genes to observe how ICBdT CD8 T cells differ from ICB CD8 T cells, and visualize these results similar to our previous approach.
+It's noteworthy that among the list of upregulated genes, `Cd8b1` appears.
+It might be intriguing to investigate whether the `CD8` T cells' phenotype alters depending on the treatment condition.
+Let's proceed by narrowing down the object to include only `CD8` T cells, identifying differentially expressed (DE) genes to observe how ICBdT `CD8` T cells differ from ICB `CD8` T cells, and visualize these results similar to our previous approach.

 ```R
 # Subset object to CD8 T cells.
 Since we already showed how to subset cells using the clusters earlier,